Message Persistence API for Go SDK

 Enable Message Persistence for your key in the Admin Portal.
 See how to enable add-on features.

-is the number of messages in history with a timetoken greater than or equal to the value passed in ChannelsTimetoken
+Return the number of messages published on one or more channels since a given time.
+The count is the number of messages in history with a timetoken greater than or equal to the value passed in ChannelsTimetoken.

 Unlimited message retention